ivancea/mac-renderer/README.md

 You can edit and synchronize your MAC files with the Manfred app: <https://getmanfred.com>

+The resulting HTML is printable using the browser's print function, as it will avoid breaking blocks (Jobs, projects, highlights).

 ## Local development

 You can run the page locally with docker, with `docker-compose up`.